 2) Remove the glovebox as shown in this video: https://www.youtube.com/watch?v=YHIWHPpg_rY

 3) After removing the glovebox, the TCU (at least for my 2011 leaf) is on the right side of the glovebox opening.
 It's attached to a metal frame held in by two screws.
 Remove the two screws so you can get to the plugs on the TCU.

 4) There will be three plugs: A grey plug with many wires, a white plug (wide with most wires missing), and a blue plug with 1 wire.
 You want to disconnect the grey plug only, which will remove power to the TCU.

 Note: The blue plug is for the antenna.
 Disconnecting the white plug caused a number of CAN bus DTC's.
 With the grey plug disconnected you will get one TCU code (U1A05 000B TCU USB Comm AV-199) which you'll need to ignore.

 5) Recommended: Replace the cabin air filter while you have the glovebox out.

 6) Put the glovebox back in

 Honestly, it took me 15 minutes to fix, and I replaced the cabin air filter while I was in there.
 It was super simple and I wish I had just done it originally.
 It would have saved me hours driving to the dealership, dropping off the car, and waiting for them to (not) perform the service.
-I cannot confirm if this change causes any warning lights on the dashboard, as an airbag malfunction in my car causes the master warning light to always illuminate.
-However, this is the recommended service by Nissan, so I'm assuming the two diagnostic codes don't throw any dashboard lights.
+It doesn't put any warning lights on the dashboard.

 I only have the 2G TCU, so I can't confirm for the 3G TCU, but doing this will most likely resolve any 12V battery drain issues for that TCU as well--at the cost of having no carwings.